Updated: Apr 1

 What don't we do?

 We do not operate with middlemen or foreign volunteers but directly with the local workforce, educators and schools —providing jobs not robbing them.

 We do not spend money on inflated expenses like rented office space or fancy hotels.
-We do not earn salaries.
 For the first years of activity, the entire team is committed to volunteering while every penny goes toward creating action.

-We don't send thank you letters but show our contributors exactly where their money is going and who is benefiting from it - a name of a person not the name of a country.
+Instead of investing time on thank you letters we show our contributors exactly where their money is and who is benefiting from it - a name of a person not the name of a continent.

 We have no desire to replace or compete with other organizations.
-We will work where other NGO’s do not dare work.
+We will work with or where other NGO’s don't.
 There, children who need help but have been missed by other organizations will receive the support they deserve.